Ads

 4. When current is drawn through the conductor, heat is generated.
 The temperature of the wire rises until the heat radiated, or otherwise dissipated, is equal to the heat generated by the passage of current through the line.
 If the conductor is insulated, the heat generated in the conductor is not so readily removed as it would be if the conductor were not insulated.
 Thus, to protect the insulation from too much heat, the current through the conductor must be maintained below a certain value.
 When electrical conductors are installed in locations where the ambient temperature is relatively high, the heat generated by external sources constitutes an appreciable part of the total conductor heating.
 Allowance must be made for the influence of external heating on the allowable conductor current, and each case has its own specific limitations.
 The maximum allowable operating temperature of insulated conductors varies with the type of conductor insulation being used.

 If it is desirable to use wire sizes smaller than #20, particular attention should be given to the mechanical strength and installation handling of these wires (e.g., vibration, flexing, and termination).
 Wires containing less than 19 strands must not be used.
 Consideration should be given to the use of high-strength alloy conductors in small-gauge wires to increase mechanical strength.
-As a general practice, wires smaller than size #20 should be provided with additional clamps and be grouped with at least three other wires.
+As a general practice, wires smaller than size No. 20 should be provided with additional clamps and be grouped with at least three other wires.
 They should also have additional support at terminations, such as connector grommets, strain relief clamps, shrinkable sleeving, or telescoping bushings.
 They should not be used in applications where they are subjected to excessive vibration, repeated bending, or frequent disconnection from screw termination.
 [Figure 2]

 Figure 2.
 Conductor chart, continuous (top) and intermittent flow (bottom)